Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Artificial Intelligence-Driven Cooperative Spectrum Sensing

 \subsubsection{Other Discriminative Models}

 Beyond the aforementioned architectures, emerging discriminative models have been explored to address specific challenges in CSS, particularly focusing on computational latency, energy efficiency, and model compactness.
-Addressing the computational complexity of long-sequence modeling, the Mamba architecture offers a linear-complexity alternative to Transformer networks.
+Addressing the computational complexity of long-sequence modeling, the Mamba (a representative state-space model) architecture offers a linear-complexity alternative to Transformer networks.
 By integrating CNN-based spatial feature extraction with Mamba-based selective state-space modeling, this approach facilitates parallelized processing, overcoming the sequential limitations of RNNs.
 This design significantly reduces training overhead while maintaining high accuracy in discerning dynamic spectrum patterns~\cite{mlsp/Yi24}.
 For energy-constrained edge platforms, spiking neural networks (SNNs) provide a biologically inspired paradigm leveraging event-driven processing.
 Unlike continuous-value activations in standard DNNs, SNNs utilize sparse spikes to achieve substantial power savings.
 For instance, quantized SNNs on neuromorphic chips demonstrate high energy efficiency while preserving sensing accuracy~\cite{tgcn/Liu24}.
 Furthermore, their inherent noise robustness effectively distinguishes target signals from heavy co-channel interference with minimal power consumption~\cite{taes/Dakic24,wcnc/Dakic24}.
-To further optimize the performance-complexity trade-off, Kolmogorov-Arnold networks (KANs) have emerged as a lightweight alternative to traditional DNNs.
+To further optimize the performance-complexity trade-off, Kolmogorov--Arnold networks (KANs) have emerged as a lightweight alternative to traditional DNNs.
 By employing adaptive activation functions on edges rather than nodes, KANs enable the construction of compact models with significantly fewer parameters~\cite{Pan_2024}.
-Moreover, such architectures exhibit superior interpretability and robustness, effectively suppressing noise to enhance detection reliability in low-SNR regimes~\cite{comsnets/Patel25,jsen/Yan25}.
+Moreover, such architectures exhibit superior interpretability and robustness, effectively suppressing noise to enhance detection reliability in low single-to-noise ratio (SNR)~\cite{comsnets/Patel25,jsen/Yan25}.